top of page

 What's involved?

-Who is conducting this study?
+Who is behind this program?

 The BOBA Project is a research study conducted by an Asian American team through the Developmental Risk and Cultural Resilience Lab at Brigham & Women’s Hospital and Harvard Medical School.
 This work is funded through three grants from the National Institutes of Health (NIH).